 Petitions allow local people to let the council know about their concerns.

 Our petition scheme sets out how the council will deal with petitions that come within the scope of the scheme.
-The scheme applies to paper and online petitions.
+The scheme applies to both paper and online petitions (ePetitions).

-ePetitions allows you to create, or sign, a petition online.
+ePetitions allows you to create, or sign, a petition online and must be done through our website.

-Anyone who lives, works or studies in Salford, including under 18s, can organise or sign a petition and trigger a response.
+Anyone who lives, works or studies in Salford can organise or sign a petition and trigger a response.

 In general, a petition should include a brief title and a short statement covering the subject matter of the petition.
 An example petition form can be downloaded below, this outlines the information required, but is intended only as a guide and does not prevent you from using your own forms.